June

 The characters are very well written (see exception below) and some

+very interesting characters are introduced.
 The scene where Kirk is killed

 is wonderfully written and provides a gut wrenching moment even though